Dollhouse (8/10)

 I have always (in the last year) been a fan of Whedon's works.
 A friend recommended/forced me to watch Buffy.
 And, aside from an unfortunate first season, I loved it.
 My favorite characters by far were Alyson Hannigan (How I Met Your Mother, Veronica Mars) as "Willow," Nicholas Brendan (pretty much just Buffy) as "Xander," and Eliza Dushku as "Faith."
 So when I heard Dushku was returning to Whedon's side to star in Dollhouse, I was ecstatic.
 And once again, I was in love.

 The main doll, or active, is the intelligent and versatile "Echo," played by Eliza Dushku.
 Serving alongside Echo are "Sierra" (Dichen Lachman) and "Victor" (Enver Gjokaj), two dolls whose love has surpassed even the constant mind-wipes.
-In administrative positions in the Dollhouse are Olivia Williams (Peter Pan and Emma) as the director "Adelle" and Fran Kranz (The Village) as the lovably goofy, yet incredibly genius technician behind the operation, "Topher."
+In administrative positions in

 The first season revolved around an FBI agent trying to find the Dollhouse and hints being dropped about an elusive "Alpha" who was a rouge active.
 This season tried to push the limits of the box a bit more.
 It started off with Echo getting married to an arms dealer.
 She then acted as the mother of a newborn.
 In one episode, her mind accidentally got imprinted with that of a serial killer while at a club.
 And, in a surprising twist, every time Echo's mind is wiped clean from a mission, she still remembers what happened (I am hoping for a "Rouge" type breakdown sometime in the next few episodes to deal with the hundreds of personalities that are now floating in her head).